crisgalasanchez/film-collection/README.md

 ##  Installation

-- Clone the repo in your terminal.
+- Clone the repository in your terminal.You will need node and npm installed globally
 - In your terminal, type ```git clone URL```
   - replace URL with the url you copied
   - hit enter